Alan Lesgold

 Alan M. Lesgold, an educational psychologist, is professor of psychology and Dean of the University of Pittsburgh School of Education.
 He received a PhD in psychology from Stanford University, where his doctoral advisor was Gordon Bower (1971) and holds an honorary doctorate from the Open University of the Netherlands.
 The psychologist has made notable contributions to the cognitive science of learning and its application to instructional technology.

-Lesgold received the award for Distinguished Contributions to Applications of Psychology of Educatipon and Training from the American Psychological Association in 2001.
+Lesgold received the award for Distinguished Contributions to Applications of Psychology of Education and Training from the American Psychological Association in 2001.